v-chores/v-chores/README.md

 * Create Post Screen
     * User can post a request
 * Create Search Screen
-    * User can search for other users using filters
+    * User can search for other users using skill tags
     * User can follow other users
-* Search Result Screen TBD
+* Search Result Screen
+    * User can click on a request and view the single post screeen of that request
-* Single Post Screen TBD
+* Single Post Screen
+    * User can view all comments of the post

 ### 3. Navigation